Diaconal EducationCurrent Programs leading to Commissioning as a Diaconal Minister

 Upon occasion, when the circumstances warrant, a special program of preparation has been approved.
 Ordained United Church ministers wishing to be commissioned to Diaconal Ministry must fulfill the educational requirements.
 Diaconal ministers from other denominations can transfer into the United Church Order.
 An assessment of their prior education and experience is conducted and they must meet standards established by the United Church.

 Diploma/Degree Programs in Diaconal Ministry

-The Centre for Christian Studies (CCS) collaborates with St. Stephen’s College, in Edmonton and the University of Winnipeg to offer a diploma/degree program leading to either a Bachelor or Master degree in Diaconal Ministry.
+The Centre for Christian Studies (CCS) collaborates with St. Stephen’s College, in Edmonton and St. Andrew’s College, in Saskatoon to offer a diploma/degree program leading to either a Bachelor or Master degree in Diaconal Ministry.

 Programs for those in “diaconal ministry”

 The practice of diaconal ministry is not limited to those commissioned by the United Church.
 Many lay people as well as some Ordained ministers understand themselves to also be in diaconal ministry.
 The educational preparation for this type of diaconal ministry is varied.
-To see current Community Event offerings click here.
+To see current Community Event offerings check our News Section.
 The bi-annual National Gathering of DUCC is open to anyone interested in diaconal ministry.
 It is a combination of education and diaconal formation in community as well as business.
-Click here for more information.

-The Leadership Development Module (2 week intensive) at the Centre for Christian Studies is a popular course for people wanting to explore their diaconal ministry. (click here for more)
+Learning on Purpose (2 week intensive) at the Centre for Christian Studies for leadership development is a popular course for people wanting to explore their diaconal ministry.

-Historically there were three other programs that prepared women and men to be Deaconessess/Diaconal Ministers in the United Church.
-The Women’s Program, Manitoba College, Winnipeg (1920-1939); Emmanuel College, Toronto Master of Religious Education (1972-1989) and the Western Field Based Program in Diaconal Ministry, St. Stephen’s College, Edmonton.
+Historically there were three other programs that prepared women and men to be Deaconessess/Diaconal Ministers in the United Church: